-It may be November, but Edgartown Fire Chief Peter Shemeth and the rest of the crew at the fire station are looking forward to July 4, 2017.
+It was only November, but Edgartown Fire Chief Peter Shemeth and the rest of the crew at the fire station were looking forward to July 4, 2017.

 The antique 1855 Button Tub the firemen use to shoot a spray of cold water down Main Street during Edgartown’s annual summertime parade is back in business.
 The firemen’s association raised upwards of $20,000, and the town voted to use Community Preservation Act funds to complete the restoration, which totaled approximately $85,000.
 Firefly Restoration in Hope, Maine, completed the work, and last Thursday the owner and his wife, Andy and Kathy Swift, brought the hand tub home to the Edgartown Fire Museum.

 Selectmen Margaret Serpa and Arthur Smadbeck came by the museum to see the refurbished hand tub, and were clearly pleased with the results.
 Ms. Serpa credited the firemen’s association for their dedication to the project.
 “The firemen’s association really moved to restore these engines, and in this case, it’s been a labor of love for you guys,” she told Andrew Kelly, assistant fire chief.

 Andrew’s father, retired Capt.
 Richard Kelly, is the devoted curator of the Edgartown Fire Museum, which he founded in 1997.
 Between the two of them, they’ve tracked down some of the history behind the hand tub.

 “Shiny red fire engines were first parked in the fire department’s garage in 1927,” Andrew Kelly said; “before that it was the reliable man-powered hand tub that pumped the water to put out the town’s fires.”
 Back in those days, it literally took a village to put out a fire.
 As the firefighters ran out of steam pumping the rails of the hand tub, townspeople came forward to relieve them.